27Dbaby/LITA-CAPSTONE-SALES-PROJECT/README.md

 2. For Analysis
 3. For Visualization

+### Exploratory Data Analysis (EDA)
+ ---
+EDA involved examining the data to answer various questions such as:
+* What is the overall monthly sales trend?
+* Which products are the top sellers?
+* Which region achieves peak sales?

 Here are the steps taken to complete this project:

 1. **Cleaning of the Sales Data:**